JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/tutorials/basics-docker.md

 ------------------

 Using a stream-stream join, you can join two *event streams* on a common key.
-An example of this could be a stream of order events, and a stream of shipment events.
+An example of this could be a stream of order events and a stream of shipment events.
 By joining these on the order key, you can see shipment information alongside the order.